mtsmn/IoT/getting_started/getting-started-iot-large-scale-simulation.md

 To send device events:
 1. In the Node-RED flow editor, select the **Simulate multiple devices** tab.
 7. To simulate five devices, click the inject node that is labeled **Simulate 5 devices**.
+8. Verify that your devices are sending data.
+ 1. In your {{site.data.keyword.iot_short_notm}} dashboard, from the menu, select **Boards**.
+ 3. Select the **Device Centric Analytics** board.
+ 4. Locate the **Devices I Care About** card.
+ 5. Select one of the devices and verify that updated device data points that correspond to the published message are displayed in the **Device Properties** card.

 ### Simulating device events by using Rest API